- Oops!Something went wrong.Please try again later.

-It is hard to get excited after looking at Finning International's (TSE:FTT) recent performance, when its stock has declined 7.9% over the past month.
+It is hard to get excited after looking at Addus HomeCare's (NASDAQ:ADUS) recent performance, when its stock has declined 9.6% over the past month.
 However, the company's fundamentals look pretty decent, and long-term financials are usually aligned with future market price movements.
-In this article, we decided to focus on Finning International's ROE.
+In this article, we decided to focus on Addus HomeCare's ROE.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for Finning International is:
+So, based on the above formula, the ROE for Addus HomeCare is:

-The 'return' refers to a company's earnings over the last year.
-So, this means that for every CA$1 of its shareholder's investments, the company generates a profit of CA$0.14.
+The 'return' is the amount earned after tax over the last twelve months.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.08.

 What Is The Relationship Between ROE And Earnings Growth?

-Earnings growth is a huge factor in stock valuation.
+The basis for attaching value to a company is, to a great extent, tied to its earnings growth.
 What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
-By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
-What is FTT worth today?
-The intrinsic value infographic in our free research report helps visualize whether FTT is currently mispriced by the market.
+This then helps them determine if the stock is placed for a bright or bleak future.
+What is ADUS worth today?
+The intrinsic value infographic in our free research report helps visualize whether ADUS is currently mispriced by the market.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.